iamibi/Secure-Coding-in-Software-Engineering/README.md

 academic curriculums, this course provides you with practical knowledge and skills essential for securing software systems in today's digital landscape.

+> _**INFO**_ <br> The course will use the [CWE-699](https://cwe.mitre.org/data/definitions/699.html) as base view which
+> is focused on the security of a software.
+There are other views, which can be explored
+> [here](https://cwe.mitre.org/data/index.html) but are not within the scope of this course.

 ## Course Structure

 This course is structured into multiple chapters, each covering different areas and topics within software development and security.
 Throughout the course, relevant code references will be provided in various programming languages such as C#, Python, etc., although the concepts discussed are applicable to any modern-day programming language.
+There will be references to relevant excerpts and images and reading material will be provided as references as and when required.

 > _**Warning!!!**_ <br> Make sure to follow the course in sequence, as every chapter (except the introduction) is
 > dependent on the previous chapter's knowledge.